 Apply for Energy Assistance

-Energy assistance is a one-time payment program operating in the winter season starting in November for those households with a person who is disabled or age 60 and above, and starting in December for all other households.
-The program ends on March 31.
-The benefit level is based on the household size, income, and the fuel type used for home heating.
+You may apply for the Energy Assistance (EA) program only once.
+EA operates in the winter beginning in November for households that have members with a disability or who are 60 years or older.
+And, starting in December for all other households.
+The EA program runs through March 31.
+Benefit levels for EA are based on the number of people living in a household, household income, and the type of fuel used for home heating.
 It is not necessary to be in crisis to receive assistance through EA.

 The application is available now and can be mailed in or dropped off at the CMCA Energy Office located at: